plus-rkwitt/flooder/README.md

 `flooder` is a Python package for constructing a lightweight filtered simplicial complex on Euclidean point cloud data, leveraging state-of-the-art GPU computing hardware, for subsequent persistent homology (PH) computation (using `gudhi`).

-Currently, `flooder` allows computing *Flood PH* on millions of points in 3D (see Examples), enabling previously computationally infeasible large-scale applications of persistent homology on point clouds.
-For theoretical guarantees of the Flood complex, see [Citing](#citing).
+Currently, `flooder` allows computing *Flood PH* on millions of points in 3D (see [Usage](#usage)), enabling previously computationally infeasible large-scale applications of persistent homology on point clouds.
+While `flooder` is primarily intended for 3D Euclidean point cloud data, it also works with Euclidean point cloud data of moderate dimension (e.g., 4,5,6).
+For theoretical guarantees of the Flood complex, including algorithmic details, see [Citing](#citing).

 ## Related Projects

-If you are looking for fast implementations of Rips PH, see [ripser](https://github.com/ripser/ripser), or the GPU-accelerated [ripser++](https://github.com/simonzhang00/ripser-plusplus), respectively.
+If you are looking for fast implementations of (Vietoris-)Rips PH, see [ripser](https://github.com/ripser/ripser), or the GPU-accelerated [ripser++](https://github.com/simonzhang00/ripser-plusplus), respectively.
 In addition [gudhi](https://pypi.org/project/gudhi/) supports, e.g., computing Alpha PH also on fairly large point clouds (see the `examples/cheese_runtime_example.py` for a runtime comparison).

 ## Setup

 Currently, `flooder` is available on `pypi` with wheels for Unix-based platforms.
-To install, type the following command into your environment:
+To install, type the following command into your environment (we do recommend a clean new Anaconda environment, e.g., created via `conda create -n flooder-env python=3.9 -y`):

 ```bash
 pip install flooder